activityworkshop/Murmeli/README.md

 More information about Murmeli is published online here:
     http://activityworkshop.net/software/murmeli/
-including explanations of the concepts and ideas, some screenshots and a youtube video.
+including explanations of the concepts and ideas, some screenshots and a pair of youtube videos demonstrating setup and establishing contact.
 Feedback, criticism and review of these proposals are very welcome.

 Put briefly, the aim is to produce a way of sending encrypted messages from peer to peer, without using a server.
 The communication is done by both sides publishing tor hidden services, and the encryption is done using asymmetric PGP once public keys have been exchanged and verified.
 Because it runs without a server, peers have to be online at the same time in order to exchange messages.
 However, mutual trusted peers can act as blind relays for the encrypted messages, thereby reducing latency.